• Home

 Bottom line is…

-You have to read your opponent's movements and adjust your strategy accordingly.
-Pay attention to their footwork, body positioning, and balance, so that you can execute your technique at the right moment.
+It is imperative to study your opponent's every movement, adjusting your strategy accordingly.
+Observe their footwork, body positioning, and balance to strike at precisely the right moment.

-Listen, once you've committed to executing your technique, do so with full commitment and focus.
-Use your whole body to generate power and momentum, and follow through with your technique until your opponent is fully immobilized or thrown.
+Upon committing to your technique, utilize your entire body to produce maximum power and momentum, following through with your move until your opponent is thoroughly immobilized or thrown.

 Here is a short list of throws that change directions: